On quivers, spectral networks and black holes: The general strategy

-Since the divergent parts for \eqref{zamoexp} and \eqref{definitionF} are the same, we cure the divergences of \eqref{zamoexp} by dividing it by \eqref{definitionF} and we denote the resulting finite semiclassical block by \footnote{We remark that the notation $a_{0\theta}$ inside the semiclassical conformal blocks does not denote a shift in the momentum anymore, but it specifies the two choices of the intermediate channel labeled by $\theta$. }
+Since the divergent parts for \eqref{zamoexp} and \eqref{definitionF} are the same, following the procedure outlined in \cite{Bonelli:2022ten} we cure the divergences of \eqref{zamoexp} by dividing it by \eqref{definitionF} and we denote the resulting finite semiclassical block by \footnote{We remark that the notation $a_{0\theta}$ inside the semiclassical conformal blocks does not denote a shift in the momentum anymore, but it specifies the two choices of the intermediate channel labeled by $\theta$. }

 In the semiclassical limit, the BPZ equation \eqref{partialBPZ} becomes a second-order ordinary differential equation with regular singularities at $z=z_i$, $i=0,\dots,n-1$

 where \be u_i=\lim_{b\to 0}b^2\,z_i\,\partial_{z_i}\,\log\,\mathfrak{F}\left( \,\beta_{n-3}\,\dots\,\beta_1 ;{z_2\over z_1},\frac{z_3}{z_2}\dots,\frac{z_{n-2}}{z_{n-3}}\right)~,\ee and \be \ba \Fns{a_{\infty}}{a_{1}}{b_{n-3}}{a_{2}}{\dots}{b_1}{a_{n-2}}{a_{0\theta}} ;{z_2\over z_1},\frac{z_3}{z_2},\dots,\frac{z_{n-2}}{z_{n-3}},\frac{z}{z_{n-2}}\bigg)~&\propto~\psi_{0,\theta}(x),\ea\ee where $ \psi_{0,\theta}(x)=(z)^{{1\over 2}+\theta a_0}(1+\mathcal{O}(z))$, $\theta=\pm $ denote the Frobenius solutions around $z=0$.